Database transaction: Transactional databases

-There are multiple varying ways for transactions to be implemented other than the simple way documented above.
-Nested transactions, for example, are transactions which contain statements within them that start new transactions (i.e. sub-transactions).
-Multi-level transactions are a variant of nested transactions where the sub-transactions take place at different levels of a layered system architecture (e.g., with one operation at the database-engine level, one operation at the operating-system level).
-Another type of transaction is the compensating transaction.
+A transactional database is a DBMS that provides the ACID properties for a bracketed set of database operations (begin-commit).
+Transactions ensure that the database is always in a consistent state, even in the event of concurrent updates and failures.
+All the write operations within a transaction have an all-or-nothing effect, that is, eitNested transactions, for example, are transactions which contain statements within them that start new transactions (i.e. sub-transactions).
+Multi-level transactions are a variant of nested transactions where the sub-transactions take place at different levels of a layered system architecture (e.g., with one operation at the database-engine level, one operation at the operating-system level)..